Enter your address above. Type in the first line of your address, followed by a comma, a space, and then your postcode. Eg 25 Home Road, AL1 2BC

 8. Repeat until you've got print-outs of all the schools you're interested in.

-9. Enjoy a cappuccino as you compare your results.
+9. Enjoy an oat milk cappuccino as you compare your results.
 Plan to visit as many schools as you can, to help you make your final selection.
-You can name three schools, in total, on your application form.
 Please, please include at least one 'safe' school in your preferences.
-Or you risk not getting any of your choices... and that's not a nice place to be.
+Or you risk not getting any of them.. and that's not a nice place to be.